HorizenOfficial/evm-documentation/docs/build.md

 git clone https://github.com/HorizenLabs/$PROJECT.git
 ```

-Where **$PROJECT** is replaced by one of the following project, depending on what you have decided to run:
+Where **$PROJECT** is replaced by one of the following projects, depending on what you have decided to run:

 * compose-evm-regtest-simplified → for YUMA SANDBOX
 * compose-evm-testnet-simplified → for YUMA TESTNET